tingerrr/masters-thesis/src/de/chapters/4-persistent-data-structures.typ

 Das setzt natürlich voraus, dass ein Minimum existiert, wie es bei Ganzzahlräpresentationen in den meisten Prozessoren der Fall ist.

 #todo[
-  Restriktion not needed by interspersing negative values as $2 abs(t) + 1$ and positive values as $2 abs(t)$.
+  Restriction not needed by interspersing negative values as $2 abs(t) + 1$ and positive values as $2 abs(t)$.

-  But if there's no minimum/maximum, then this implies a non static known bit width, at which point our guarantees go out the window.
+  But if there's no minimum/maximum, then this implies taht we don't know the bit width before runtime, at which point our guarantees are weakened.
 ]

 == Zeitverhalten